NP/APNN Membership Introduction

 The network uses an informal model of organization and functions in collaboration with, and under the umbrella of, the International Council of Nurses.
 This provides a strong global dimension as well as international co-ordination and support for the work of the network.
 ICN’s policies and official positions on nursing and health related issues are accepted as the framework within which the Network functions.
 Representation from ICN is through a designated staff member liaison to the Core Steering and Subgroups.

-The following guidelines have been developed to inform members and potential members of the scope of service and opportunities for participation in the activities and business of the network.
+The Orientation Manual has been developed to inform members and potential members of the scope of service and opportunities for participation in the activities of the network.